 - You’re consuming beverages high in tannins – Drinking tea, especially green tea, on an empty stomach.
 This can lead to feeling nauseous and even vomiting.
 Tannins present in foods are less of an issue.
 A quick remedy for this problem is to add some ginger powder to your tea or drink tea after you eat something.

 - You might be sensitive to carrageenan or gums in milk substitutes – Many vegans turn to milk substitutes and products which contain various types of gums and carrageenan, which are known to cause stomach upset in some people and worsen symptoms of ulcerative colitis .
 Carrageenan can also be present in vegan supplements, so be sure to check the labels.

 - Are you taking any supplements? – If you’re taking supplements, there is always a risk that something might not agree with you or that you could be supplementing too much.
 Consider removing suspect supplements for a short time to see if there is any improvement.
 Also, make sure that you are not taking an excessive amount of any vitamin or mineral.

-Veganism just like any other diets has its benefits and drawbacks.
-While most people will be able to maintain a vegan diet and remain healthy without any significant issues, there are some people who develop problems, which may or may not be related to the diet.
+Eating a vegan diet, just like any other diet, has its benefits and drawbacks.
+While most people will be able to do well and remain healthy without any significant issues, there are some people who will develop problems and identifying the causes early on is important.